Nine arrested over capsized migrant boat, as Greek authorities criticized for failure to respond - KVIA

 The Greek coastguard said nine Egyptian nationals aged between 20 and 40 were also arrested on suspicion of setting up a criminal organization, manslaughter by negligence, exposure to danger, and causing a shipwreck.

-Coastguard officials told CNN the arrests were made after two days of interrogations at the southern Greek port city of Kalamata, where 104 shipwreck survivors were temporarily being sheltered before moving to a facility near Athens on Friday.
+Coastguard officials told CNN the arrests were made after two days of interrogations at the southern Greek port city of Kalamata, where 104 shipwreck survivors were temporarily being sheltered.
+Of those survivors, 71 arrived at a registration facility outside Athens on Friday.

 Authorities said they cross-referenced survivors’ testimonies to determine the exact role of the nine arrested.
 They are expected to appear before a local magistrate on Monday.